 e.
 Varicella titer (determined through a blood draw as having had chicken pox is not sufficient to avoid getting it again, a titer assures a level of protection)

-B. Current CPR Certification for children and adults; (American Red Cross or American Heart Association approved)
+B. Current CPR Certification for children and adults; (American Red Cross or American Heart Association approved) It must be for the healthcare provider.

 C. Personal Health Insurance (Husson University or private)